chaoss/website/CHAOSScon/2018NA/speakers.md

 _Open Source Engineer - VMware_

 John 'Warthog9' Hawley led the system administration team on kernel.org for nearly a decade, leading a team including four other administrators.
 His other exploits include working on Syslinux, OpenSSI, a caching Gitweb, and patches to bind to enable GeoDNS.
 He's the author of PXE Knife, a set of interfaces around common utilities and diagnostics tools needed by an average systems administrator, as well as SyncDiff(erent) a state-full file synchronizer and file transfer mechanism.
 He currently works for VMware working on upstream Open Source Software.
 In his free time he enjoys cooking extravagant meals and watching bad movies.

+### Kevin Lumbard

+_PhD Student - University of Nebraska at Omaha_

+Kevin Lumbard is interested in peer production communities, open source software development, design, and project management in distributed environments.
+His research focus includes the liminal qualities of individuals engaged in open source communities, coordinating design practices, information exchange in open source design, and all things wicked.

 ### Matt Germonprez